phpbbmodders-30x-mods/acp-svn/contrib/HOWTO.md

 This HOWTO assumes that you have a working knowledge of SVN.
-It also assumes that your server runs *nix.
+It also assumes that your server runs *nix and has svn (subversion) installed.

 1. First create a SVN repo.
 I usually do not use the default directories at all ("trunk", "tags" and "branches") when the repo is only for a forum or website.
 But this howto is easy to adapt if you want to use them.
 Or if you want to run your forum from a sub-directory in the repo having for example a stable (site) and a development branch to work on.